|

 • Preheat oven to 350°F (180°C).
 Line a baking sheet with parchment paper or a silicone mat.

-• Roll out the dough on a lightly floured (GF flour) counter with about 2 cm thickness.
+• Roll out the dough on a lightly floured (GF flour) counter to a thickness of about 2 cm.
 Cut out the biscuits with a round cutter and repeat the process with the remaining dough.

 • Place the scones on the baking sheet, brush them with cream, and sprinkle with powdered sugar.